 Dental Office Infection Control: Office Cleanliness and Surface Contamination

-The best dentist offices give attention to not only the dental instruments and equipment, but also to all other aspects of the clinic itself.
+The Dental Offices with High Infection Control Standards give attention to not only the dental instruments and equipment but also to all other aspects of the clinic itself.
 According to information from the CDC, dental offices contain two types of surfaces: housekeeping surfaces and clinical contact surfaces.

 Sinks, floors, and walls are all examples of what would be considered housekeeping surfaces.
 Research does indicate that they offer very little if any chance of contamination and they can also be cleaned on a regular basis with water and detergent.
 Of all the housekeeping surfaces, the CDC says that floors should be cleaned the most regularly for best dental office infection control.